MindPort-GmbH/VRIF-Interaction-Component/Documentation/vrif-integration-manual.md

 Note that a rigidbody is not automatically added to the object, as the `Grabbable` component can be also used without in some cases.
 However, if you want a "standard" grabbable object, you should add one manually.

+### Touchable Property
+Allows to use the Touch Object condition with VRIF.

 ### Usable Property
 This property qualifies the object as "in use" based on the `onTriggerDown` event on the `Grabbable Unity Events` component.